Bundesliga: Bayern Munich's Leon Goretzka shows silky side | DW | 27.02.2021

 By that point though, the champions had re-established their two-goal cushion after substitute Thomas Müller, returning from a spell out with coronavirus, laid on the Bayern's third and Lewandowski's 28th of the league campaign seconds after replacing Musiala.

 Not to be outdone, Goretzka reprised his first assist in the dying embers of the game, picking out substitute Serge Gnabry for his second with a near identical dink to the back post from the corner of the box.
-The hat-trick of assists was complete.
+The hat trick of assists was complete.
+"Leon was the player of the day for me," said Hansi Flick after the match.

 Müller, Lewandowski, Kingsley Coman, Serge Gnabry and Leroy Sane are charged with the bulk of the attacking work in the final third while Goretzka's role requires more restraint.